-The exercise and sport science (ESS) program provides students in a liberal arts environment the opportunity to combine ESS courses with other academic disciplines to develop interdisciplinary degrees.
+The exercise and sport studies (ESS) program provides students in a liberal arts environment the opportunity to combine ESS courses with other academic disciplines to develop interdisciplinary degrees.
 The ESS minor prepares students for a career in teaching and coaching at the high school and elementary levels.
 The program promotes a life-long appreciation for wellness and physical activity.

-Through the interdisciplinary major option students may prepare for a career that combines a course of study in exercise and sport science with another field such as business administration or biology.
+Through the interdisciplinary major option students may prepare for a career that combines a course of study in exercise and sport studies with another field such as business administration or biology.
 The department chair should be consulted in the design of an interdisciplinary program.

-Minor in Exercise and Sport Science
+Minor in Exercise and Sport Studies

 Austin College Teaching Program Certification Track

 A minor in exercise and sport studies consists of: